We think this TV show stands out for:

 Parents need to know that Law & Order: Special Victims Unit is the most sensationalized installment of the Law & Order franchise because of its focus on sex crimes.
 Graphic, unusual crimes are the norm, and victims are frequently women and children.
 There's some strong language ("bitch, "damn," etc.), crude sexual references, drinking, smoking, and drug use.
 Rape and alcoholism are major themes in some seasons.

 What's the story?

 LAW & ORDER: SVU centers on "the elite squad of detectives who investigate sexually based crimes" -- known as the Special Victims Unit of the New York Police Department.
-Detective Elliot Stabler (played with barely restrained anger by Christopher Meloni) is the seasoned cop whose role is the tough-outside, tender-inside hero.
-His partner is Detective Olivia Benson (played brilliantly and sympathetically by Mariska Hargitay).
-One or the other always becomes emotionally involved with the hideous crime at hand.
-Captain Donald Cragen (Dann Florek, reprising the role he played on the first three seasons of Law & Order 1990-93), is the department chief overseeing the sardonic Detective John Munch (Richard Belzer).
-Munch's partner, Detective Odafin "Fin" Tutuola (played by rapper Ice-T), adds a percentage of "street cred" to the show.
-Assistant district attorney Casey Novak (Diane Neal), forensic psychiatrist George Huang (B.D.
-Wong), and medical examiner Melinda Warner (Tamara Tunie) round out the SVU crew.
+Detectives Elliot Stabler (Christopher Meloni) and Olivia Benson are seasoned cops who investigate some of the city's most difficult and perverse crimes.
+Also assigned to their department is Detective John Munch (Richard Belzer) and his partner, Detective Odafin "Fin" Tutuola (played by rapper Ice-T).
+Headed up by Captain Donald Cragen (Dan Florek), the detectives work hard to solve an endless array of disturbing and violent sex crimes with the help of Assistant district attorney Casey Novak (Diane Neal), forensic psychiatrist George Huang (B.D.
+Wong), and medical examiner Melinda Warner (Tamara Tunie).